raushel/tesla_wrappers/README.md

 # tesla_wrappers
-Wrappers for various TeslaCam / Blackvue Automations using Windows, PowerShell, and Python
+Wrappers for various TeslaCam / Blackvue Automations using Windows/OSX, PowerShell, and Python

 Use:
 - All of the .ps1 files are meant to be run either manually or via scheduled task (created by the related .XML files when imported into Task Scheduler)
 - All scripts run headless, but logging output is available in the console or via .log File (this can be disabled via VarLibary.ps1)
+- Will run on Windows / OSX / Linux? with PowerShell installed

 Dependencies / Modified Sources
-- Windows CIFS Network Share
+- CIFS Network Share
 - Local DNS registration for BlackVue / Teslausb

 CMTrace Logging: